East Winch: Geography

-East Winch falls within the constituency of North West Norfolk and is represented at Parliament by James Wild MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of King's Lynn and West Norfolk.
+According to the 2021 census, East Winch has a population of 853 people which shows an increase from the 779 people listed in the 2011 census.

+East Winch is bisected by the A47, between Birmingham and Lowestoft.

 All Saints' Church

 East Winch's parish church was built in the Perpendicular style in the late-Fourteenth Century under the leadership of the Howard family, by the Eighteenth Century the church had largely fallen into disrepair until it was repaired under the oversight of George Gilbert Scott.
+All Saints' is located within the village on Church Lane and has been Grade II listed since 1960.

 All Saints' features good examples of Nineteenth Century stained glass installed by Clayton and Bell depicting Christ as a shepherd and the Parable of the Good Samaritan, with a further depiction of the Resurrection by Ward and Hughes.

 Amenities

 East Winch airfield was founded in 1986 by Colin and Peter Burman, initially for crop dusting.
-However, after this was banned in 2009 by the European Union, the airfield has been dedicated to leisure.
+After this was banned in 2009 the airfield was repurposed for leisure use.